Neural Network Approach to the Simulation of Entangled States with One Bit of Communication: Simulating Two-qubit Entangled States using Machine Learning

-The error of the models for these states are lower than the one for the maximally entangled state (see Fig. \ref{fig:graph}).
+The errors of the models for these states are \revdeux{similar to the one} for the maximally entangled state (see Fig. \ref{fig:graph}).
 This does not necessarily mean that they successfully simulate the states exactly, instead of simply approximating them.
 If the behaviour were actually nonlocal, we should expect a transition in the error when we mix the state with noise, signifying the exit of the state from the local+1 bit set.
 However, we observe no clear transition occurring when noise is added to the state, only a shallow gradient, suggesting that it is still inside the local+1 bit set.
 While encouraging, this does not constitute a proof, and we would still need to write an analytical protocol.
-Unlike for the case of maximally entangled states, the models we obtained for the non-maximally entangled states are more complex and our attempt to infer a protocol begin by looking at figures similar to Fig. \ref{fig:5pi-32}.
+Unlike for the case of maximally entangled states, the models we obtained for the non-maximally entangled states are more complex and our attempt to infer a protocol begins by looking at figures similar to Fig. \ref{fig:5pi-32} \revdeux{in Appendix \ref{app:figures}.}